polkadot-developers/polkadot-docs/infrastructure/validators/rewards-payout.md

     E --"2 DOT"--> D
 ```

-Now, assume Alice decides to split her stake and run two validators, each with a nine DOT stake.
+Now, assume Alice decides to split their stake and run two validators, each with a nine DOT stake.
 This validator set only has four spots and priority is given to validators with a larger stake.
 In this example, Dave has the smallest stake and loses his spot in the validator set.
 Now, Alice will earn two shares of the total payout each era as illustrated below:

 ``` mermaid
 %%Payout, 4 val set, A-D are validators/stakes, E is payout%%